paritytech/json-rpc-interface-spec/src/api/statement_unstable_add_filter.md

 ## Possible errors

 - A JSON-RPC error with error code `-32801` is generated if the `subscription` doesn't correspond to any active `statement_unstable_subscribe` subscription.
-- A JSON-RPC error with error code `-32602` is generated if `topicFilter` doesn't correspond to the expected format, if one of the topics isn't 32 bytes long, or if more than 4 topics are provided in `matchAll`.
+- A JSON-RPC error with error code `-32602` is generated if `topicFilter` doesn't correspond to the expected format, if `matchAll` contains fewer than 1 or more than 4 topics, or if one of the topics isn't 32 bytes long.
 - A JSON-RPC error with error code `-32603` is generated if the JSON-RPC server encounters an unexpected internal failure while creating the filter.